 - Missouri’s entrepreneurial activity nearly tripled in three years, moving from 35th to 6th nationally in the 2011 Kauffman Index of Entrepreneurial Activity.

 - Funding and mentoring for new ventures has increased substantially in a short time with the addition of Capital Innovators, T-REx, Arch Grants, and the St. Louis Regional Business Plan Competition.

 - In its first five years, the startup program subsidized 119 interns, representing each of Washington University's undergraduate schools and colleges.

 - Twenty-one ventures have hired interns in multiple years and four students have participated in multiple years.

 Applications, eligibility, and matching

 Both students and sponsoring organizations complete an application to be approved for the program.
-The student application includes short questions about student skills and interests, as well as four short-answer questions.
-Students complete their application by sending their resume to SCstudent@wustl.edu.
+The student application is available through Portfolio and includes short answer questions about entrepreneurial interests and career goals, and a resume.
 The Skandalaris Center will contact you when your application is approved.
 Hosts complete their own applications, and students may browse those applications online.
 We will open the link when host applications start to come in and are approved for 2015.
 We ask both students and host organizations to apply by 10 am Monday, February 2, so applications may be viewed online, and this link is updated as applications are received.

-At the events, approved host organizations give a brief description of their internship opportunity, and students briefly introduce themselves.
+At the IdeaBouce® events, approved host organizations give a brief description of their internship opportunity, and students briefly introduce themselves.
 Then the Skandalaris Center hosts a reception so students and their potential summer employers can connect and learn more about each other and the opportunities each provides to the other.
 Most “matches” don’t occur at the IdeaBounce®, which is typically followed by a more in-depth and traditional interview.
 The Center also provides approved organizations a book including all approved student resumes, and provides to students a book listing the internship opportunities at approved organizations.

 When the student and host have mutually agreed to work together for the summer, they notify the Skandalaris Center so we can allocate the funds.
 Funds are allocated on a first-come, first-served basis, and the Center has funding for 25 startup internships.
 The Skandalaris Center does not subsidize internships at growth companies.
 Stipends are still paid through Washington University payroll, but the Center bills the company for the cost of the internship plus an administrative fee.